dojo/dojo.io/site/source/tutorials/1040_dojo1_dijits/index.md

 ## Overview

 This tutorial will extend the the [Form widgets](../005_form_widgets/) tutorial.
-In this tutorial, we will be taking some of the form widgets and replacing them with Dojo 1 Dijits.
+In this tutorial, will replace some of the Dojo 2 based form widgets and with Dojo 1 Dijits.

-While we would hope that developers would author their code fully in Dojo 2, we recognize that it might be challenging to do a wholesale migration, and that using custom Dijits that have been developed for Dojo 1 might help make it _easier_ to migrate an application, migrating complex Dojo 1 Dijits over a period of time.
+To achieve maximum performance and efficiency, developers should eventually author their Dojo 2 application with Dojo 2 widgets.
+This approach is provided as a migration strategy, to leverage custom Dojo 1 Dijits within a Dojo 2 application, to help make it easier to migrate an application in phases over time.

 ## Prerequisites